basho/basho_docs/source/languages/jp/riak/references/appendices/comparisons/Riak-Compared-to-DynamoDB.md

           <li>[[Command Line Tools]]</li>
         </ul>

-        <td>DynamoDB requires that you specify your required read and write throughput values when you create a table.
+        <td>DynamoDB requires that you specify your required read and write throughput values when you create a table – throughput values can be increased and decreased later as access requirements change.
 This is used to reserve sufficient hardware resources and appropriately partitions your data over multiple servers to meet your throughput requirements.
           <ul>
             <li>[[Provisioned Throughput|http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ProvisionedThroughputIntro.html]]
             </ul>